WorkplaceNL Registration for Employers

 If your firm is incorporated, provide the incorporation number and date as it appears on the Articles of Incorporation.

 Business start date

-Enter the date your firm started operations in Newfoundland and Labrador.
+Enter the date your business started or will start operations in Newfoundland and Labrador.

 CRA business number

 Enter the first nine digits of your firm’s CRA program account number (if applicable).

 Describe the type of work conducted by your firm in Newfoundland and Labrador and provide examples of the types of products and services offered.
 For assessment purposes, employers are classified by the industry in which they are operating.
 As a result, the description of business you provide is critical in ensuring your firm is appropriately classified and paying the correct amount of assessments.

 Enter the business contact information and mailing address for all assessment related information (e.g. invoices statements, etc.)

 Section D – Owner/Director Information

 Click the Add button to enter the contact details of proprietors, partners and directors.
 The mailing address provided should be the home mailing address of the proprietor, partners or director(s).
 If the firm is incorporated, attach a copy of the Notice of Directors.